CES Liquid Air Energy Storage Repowering America’s Peaker Plant Fleet with Clean Dispatchable Power

 Cryogenic Equipment Services (CES) has developed a high‑efficiency Liquid Air Energy Storage (LAES) system engineered specifically to repower aging and decommissioned peaker plants across the United States.
 Instead of relying on fossil‑fuel combustion during periods of peak electricity demand, CES technology stores off‑peak electricity as liquid air and converts it back into power when the grid needs it most.

-Built on proven cryogenic air‑separation technology and supported by patented system innovations, the CES LAES platform provides utilities and grid infrastructure with a scalable, long‑duration energy storage solution capable of delivering reliable peak power while significantly reducing emissions and operating costs.
+Built on proven cryogenic air‑separation technology and supported by patented system innovations, the CES LAES platform provides storage developers and grid infrastructure with a scalable, long‑duration energy storage solution capable of delivering reliable peak power while significantly reducing emissions and operating costs.

 As electricity demand grows due to industrial expansion, electrification, and data center development, modernizing the nation’s peaker plant fleet has become a critical priority.
 CES enables existing peaker plant sites to be transformed into advanced energy storage facilities while preserving valuable grid infrastructure and transmission access.